caiguodi/firstproject/readme.txt

-This is a git test
+This is a git test!
+Use git branch simple or quick !aaaaaaaaa